GoogleCloudPlatform/podcast/site/content/post/episode-9-cloud-vision-api-with-ram-ramanathan/index.md

 -   Google Cloud Storage Signed URLs [docs](https://cloud.google.com/storage/docs/access-control?hl=en#Signed-URLs)

-{{< transcript "﻿FRANCESC: Hi, and welcome to the ninth episode of the Google Cloud Platform podcast.
+{{< transcript "﻿FRANCESC: Hi, and welcome to the ninth episode of the Google Cloud podcast.
 I am Francesc Campoy, and I'm here with my co-host Mark Mandel.
 Hey, Mark." >}}
 MARK: Hey, Francesc.
 How you doing today?
 FRANCESC: Pretty good.
 Happy New Year.
 MARK: Happy New Year to you too.
 Good start of the year, brand new podcast episode.